 Methodology

-Here’s how we conducted our research to identify the best 1% commission realtors for 2024:
+Here’s how we conducted our research to identify the best 1% commission realtors:

 1. Comprehensive data collection.
 We began by compiling a list of all real estate companies and brokers that advertise a 1% (or close to it) listing fee.
 This included gathering data from public sources, customer reviews, and proprietary databases to ensure a complete understanding of each company’s offerings.